zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/getting-started/initialization-guide.md

 ```bash
 ./launch.sh download
 ```

-This will download all models to the `workspace/bionemo/models` directory.
-Optionally, you may persist the models by copying them to your mounted workspace, so that they need not be redownloaded each time.
+This command will download all models to the `workspace/bionemo/models` directory.
+Optionally, you may persist the models by copying them to your mounted workspace, so that they need not be re-downloaded each time.

 ## Directory Structure

 Note that `workspace/bionemo` is the home directory for the container.
 Below are a few key components:

 * `bionemo`: Contains the core BioNeMo package, which includes base classes for BioNeMo data modules, tokenizers, models, etc.
 * `examples`: Contains example scripts, datasets, YAML files, and notebooks
-* `models`: Contains all pre-trained models checkpoints in .nemo format.
+* `models`: Contains all pre-trained models checkpoints in `.nemo` format.

 ## Weights and Biases Setup (Optional)